Di Linh

-Di Linh is a township (thị trấn) and capital of Di Linh District, Lâm Đồng Province, Vietnam.
+Di Linh is a commune (xã) of Lâm Đồng Province, Vietnam.
 Situated on Route 20 between Bảo Lộc and Da Lat, the original name was Djiring: as used by minority people going back to the French period.

 Origin and History

 An early visitor to Di Linh was doctor Alexandre John Emile Yersin in 1890 on his travels to Da Lat.
 "Djiring" was the administrative centre for the French administration's Đồng Nai Thượng (upper Đồng Nai) region from its establishment on 1 November 1899, and has since remained an economic, cultural, social and political centre for the area.
 The colonial administrative building was completed in 1900 (after many repairs it is now the headquarters of the People's Council of Di Linh district).

 The name Di Linh was officially changed from Djiring in 1958 by the Ngô Đình Diệm regime (also B'lao, D'ran and Lien Khanh).
 The origin of "Djiring" may have come from the name of a local chieftain, or it may refer to beeswax: jrềng, because there are many wild bees in this area.
 Minority people were forced to work as transporters of materials to build the first administrative facilities and roads; they later established a village and collected wild honey, hence jrềng, which was transcribed incorrectly to Djiring.
 Another theory is that it is derived from “njrêng”: a type of oak tree that grows in the Di Linh area.
 It is easy to bend, so local people used it for many things such as: agricultural tools, or splitting it into thin pieces to weave the legs of baskets (ethnic rattan baskets are worn on the back and designed to stay upright when placed on the ground).